MicrosoftDocs/azure-devops-docs/docs/pipelines/process/conditions.md

 ---
-title: Conditional expressions | VSTS or Team Foundation Server
+title: Conditional expressions | Azure Pipelines or Team Foundation Server
-description: Learn about how you can write custom conditions for running your task in VSTS or Microsoft Team Foundation Server (TFS). ms.topic: conceptual ms.prod: devops ms.technology: devops-cicd
+description: Learn about how you can write custom conditions for running your task in Azure Pipelines or Team Foundation Server (TFS). ms.topic: conceptual ms.prod: devops ms.technology: devops-cicd